theweboftrust/wot.id-public-docs/01_Project_Overview_And_Principles.md

 ## 1. Introduction: Human Identity on the Web of Trust

 wot.id is an open peer-to-peer environment where any digitally connected actor – human, machine, service, or otherwise - can communicate, manage and exchange assets, and handle trust with instantaneous speed, maximum security, and minimal cost.
-Built upon IOTA's advanced distributed ledger technology, any datapoint is permanently available on a directed acyclic graph (the real cloud!), but can only be accessed and controlled by its owner.
+Built upon IOTA's advanced distributed ledger technology (DLT), any datapoint is permanently stored on the blockchain (the real cloud!), but can only be accessed and controlled by its owner.
 Any datapoint also has an inbuilt trust level ranging from -100 to +100 that enables participants to establish and manage complex and intricate trust relationships, where negative values indicate distrust, zero represents neutrality, and positive values indicate trust.

+> **Terminology note**: IOTA Rebased (May 2025+) stores data on a Move-VM object ledger — equivalent in role to "blockchain state" on chains like Ethereum, but with object-keyed rather than account-keyed storage.
+The Directed Acyclic Graph (DAG) in IOTA Rebased is the **consensus** structure (the Mysticeti BFT mempool among ~150 validators), not the storage shape.
+The original user-built Tangle, in which every wallet validated two prior transactions, was retired with Rebased.
+Across these docs we use **distributed ledger / DLT** as the umbrella term for the storage layer and refer to the DAG only when describing consensus.
+See `docs/2026_Code_Work/26-04-23_IOTA_Overview` for the full architecture briefing.

 ---